Keongy/todoList/README.md

 # Product list

-An application that allows you to filter products based on if they are available.
-A search and sort field.
+A todolist with Vue.Js

 ### `npm start`

 - Run npm install
 - Run npm start or yarn start

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 ![](./screenshot/screenshot.png)